rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

-Eclipse is an alternative IDE for editing JRuby+Truffle.
-It provides much better feedback from the Truffle DSL annotation processor and actually keeps the project built at all times.
+Eclipse is one of the best supported IDE for editing JRuby+Truffle.
+It provides excellent feedback from the Truffle DSL annotation processor and actually keeps the project built at all times by rebuilding it incrementally.

 First, make sure the project is already built from the command line:
 ```bash